 1. Failing to Have a Formal Hiring Process

 When you “wing it” as you are hiring potential employees, you could run into several problems.
 First, you may not have a clear process for checking references and performing background checks.
-In many cases, a second interview may be necessary to follow-up regarding certain questions or issues.
+In many cases, a second interview may be necessary to follow up regarding certain questions or issues.
 When you do not have a formal hiring process, you may be tempted to hire a candidate during the first interview because you “hit it off” with the person.
 Only after the person begins working do you discover that his or her references or background check would have revealed serious problems that are now your problem.

 2. Hiring When You Are Desperate

 A benefit of having a comprehensive business plan is that it helps you foresee when you may need to hire additional employees.
-In addition, you need to think ahead for your busy season so that you can begin the hiring process well in advances of your need for the employees.
+In addition, you need to think ahead for your busy season so that you can begin the hiring process well in advance of your need for the employees.

-When you hire employees out of desperation because you are understaffed, you are more likely to hire employees that may not be a good fit for your company.
+When you hire employees out of desperation because you are understaffed, you are more likely to hire employees who may not be a good fit for your company.
 You focus on the person’s skills and experience only.
 However, the person may begin work and alienate your entire staff, which could cause great employees to leave.

 3. Failing to Establish Job Descriptions

 Before you hire a new employee, you must have a clear job description in writing.
 The job description not only outlines what you expect of your new employee, but it also gives you a checklist of qualities and skills that you need to search for in a new employee.
-With a job description, you may have three employees that can fill the requirements for one position but have no employees who can fill the requirements for the other two positions.
+With a job description, you may have three employees who can fill the requirements for one position but have no employees who can fill the requirements for the other two positions.

 4. Failing to Identify Employment Status

 It may be tempting to hire independent contractors to lower your employment taxes; however, you must be incredibly careful.
-Misclassifying an employee’s status could cost you much more money, time, and headache in the future.
+Misclassifying an employee’s status could cost you much more money, time, and headaches in the future.